Someone Somewhere's story shows how failure can be the beginning of great transformations and learning in times of crisis.

 This story was first seen in our Speakers Stories newsletter, where each month we share one of the best failure stories from our global community.
 Get these stories in your inbox before anyone else, subscribe to our newsletter here.

-Fátima Álvarez, Co-Founder of Someone Somewhere, a sustainable brand of clothing, backpacks and accessories.
-She leads the Social Impact area and together with her team, opens market opportunities to increase demand, which in turn increases the impact on the artisan communities they work with.
+Fátima Álvarez, Co-founder of Someone Somewhere.
+A sustainable brand offering clothing, backpacks, and accessories.
+She leads the Social Impact department, working with her team to create market opportunities that boost demand, thereby increasing the impact on the artisan communities they collaborate with.

-Fatima: For me, failure is inevitable when we try to do challenging things or solve complex problems.
-Every step we take is accompanied by mistakes, but above all by learning that strengthens us.
+Fatima: For me, failure is inevitable when we try to tackle challenging tasks or solve complex problems.
+Every step we take comes with mistakes, but above all, with lessons that make us stronger.

 Failure is an experience that has helped me to understand my capabilities, those of my team, and to understand what to avoid as we continue to build the business.
 I like to think that by embracing these failures, we can become more vulnerable while building confidence.